hasadna/hasadna-k8s/charts-external/odata/README.md

         * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump`
       * For production environment - restore the datastore DB as well
         * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump gs://odata-k8s-backups/production/blue/datastore-db-dump-$(date +%Y-%m-%d).datastore.dump`
+        * In case DB restore fails, try the following:
+          * Make sure the restore operation succeeded by checking the db-backup container logs
+          * Edit the `db` deployment and remove the db restore command - allowing DB to run
+          * Execute shell on the db container and run the following:
+            * `psql -c "create role ckan with login password 'PASSWORD';"` (get the password from the CKAN secret)
+            * `psql -c 'GRANT ALL PRIVILEGES ON DATABASE "ckan" to ckan;'`
+            * `psql -d ckan -c 'grant all privileges on database ckan to ckan;'`
+            * `psql -d ckan -c 'grant all privileges on all tables in schema public to ckan;'`
+          * Now, restart ckan pod and check that it connects to DB successfully
+        * In case of permissions problems in CKAN pod, try the following from the NFS node:
+          * `chown -R 900:900 /srv/default/odata/pipelines/ /srv/default/odata/ckan/`
 * Wait for all pods to be in Running state
   * `./kubectl.sh loop get pods`
   * If a pod has problems try to force recreate